l1xnan/obsidian-better-export-pdf/README.md

 Select the folder in the sidebar, right-click the menu `Export each file to PDF`, you can batch export each file of the entire folder to PDF file.

+#### Preserve folder structure

+When batch exporting files from a folder, you can choose to preserve the original folder structure in the output directory.
+Enable the "Preserve folder structure" option in the export dialog to maintain the same directory hierarchy as your vault.
+This is useful when you want to keep your exported PDFs organized in the same way as your Markdown files.

+- **Enabled**: Files are exported to subdirectories that match your vault structure (e.g., `folder/subfolder/file.pdf`)
+- **Disabled**: All files are exported to a flat directory structure (default behavior)

 ### Export as One Page

 In the export dialog, select `Custom` for **Page Size** and set **Margin** to `None`.
 Set the page size according to the document's requirements.